 Safety

 This is one of those goals that take precedence in everything you do.
-From driving to earning money, safety is always in the picture somewhere.
-Likewise, you want your hard-earned money to be safe when investing it.
+You want your hard-earned money to be safe when investing it.
 This is especially true if you are a conservative investor who wants their returns on time and is not willing to take risks.
+Although no investment is entirely safe, some can get close.
+Government-issued bonds remain a secure investment with less risks.
+In addition, corporate bonds and money market instruments like treasury bills or certificates of deposits are considered safe.
+However, the returns on these are modest as opposed to other types of investment.

 Regular Income

 Certain investors seek opportunities that allow them to generate an income supplement for years to come.
 Retirees are a great example of this, as they look for assets that can get them a paycheck every month.
+Government bonds, money market instruments, and stocks with a good record of dividend payments mirror this objective.
+Certain plans, such as insurance savings plans and retirement plans, also offer monthly income with the benefit of life cover to safeguard your loved ones.

 Capital Gains

-- By building an investment portfolio and letting it grow over a period of time
+By building an investment portfolio and letting it grow over a period of time.

-- By buying stocks to make short and long-term gains on them
+By buying stocks to make short and long-term gains on them.

-- By trading stocks and securities through speculation
+By trading stocks and securities through speculation.

 Secondary Objectives of Investment